Thomas Ian Griffith: Birth and family background

-Education, extracurricular studies, and early plays (1962–1980)
+Education and early plays (1962–1980)

 Griffith grew up in Wethersfield, Connecticut.
 During the 1960s, he was part of the youth Irish dancing group The Griffith Dancers, under the direction of his mother.
 The dancing group traveled around the United States, Canada, United Kingdom, and Ireland, performing and taking part in competitions.
 In addition to learning various forms of dancing (such as Irish step-dancing, Celtic folk-dancing, and hornpipe dancing) from his mother, he also learned to sing and play several instruments, including the piano and the accordion.
 He was so proficient on the accordion that he won United States and Connecticut State championships.
 At certain shows he would dance a jig and play his accordion, and would usually accompany The Griffith Dancers on the instrument.
 Of his dancing, he later said "I never had a formal dance lesson in my life, I picked up tap dancing while playing the piano for allowance money as a child in Hartford, Connecticut."
 Griffith also juggled and wrote songs.

 He attended South Catholic High School in Hartford, graduating with the class of 1978, where he was Treasurer his junior year, Vice-President his senior year, and also co-editor of the school's yearbook, the Canticle.
 He won awards in algebra, biology, and chemistry, and was a member of the State Creative Youth.
 He focused on sports his freshman year, playing football and basketball, but was later drawn into music and theater, as a member of the school's madigral and glee club.
 His sophomore year, he joined the school's drama club, The South Catholic Players, when it needed a last-minute replacement piano accompanist for a production of You're a Good Man, Charlie Brown.
 As a way to meet girls who acted in the plays, Griffith also wound up acting in the school's productions.
 His senior year, under the direction of John Kiely, he played the lead, Albert Peterson, in a March 31–April 1, 1978 production of the musical comedy Bye Bye Birdie.
 The play also starred Marie Fischetti, Steve Dolin, and Ellen Smith.